pauldechorgnat/de_help/temp.md

 ### Some definitions
 A **cluster** is a set of machines also called **nodes**.
 Those machine can be linked to each other or have special network architectures.
-Generally speaking some machines are more important than other: they are more powerful and are thus more oriented toward orchestration, planning, ... <br>Those are called **master** nodes while the regular one are called **worker** or **slave**: they are the one actually doing the computations and the storing.
+Generally speaking some machines are more important than other: they are more powerful and are thus more oriented toward orchestration, planning, ... <br/>Those are called **master** nodes while the regular one are called **worker** or **slave**: they are the one actually doing the computations and the storing.

 ### Distributed architectures are cheaper
 For decades, improvements on transistor capacities, hence on storage and computing facilities have been increasing exponentially, following Moore's law.
 Lately, due to physical limitations, we witnessed a downturn in this trend.